Bad, Bad Leroy Brown: Personnel

 The recording session that produced the song was one of several for Croce which employed session drummer Gary Chester.

 Chart history

 "Bad, Bad Leroy Brown" entered the charts in April 1973 and peaked at number one on the American charts three months later.
 It was still on the charts on September 20 when Croce died in a plane crash in Natchitoches, Louisiana.
-It was the second #1 song on the Billboard Hot 100 pop singles chart to include a curse word ("damn") in its lyrics, after the "Theme from Shaft".
+The song was the second #1 song on the Billboard Hot 100 pop singles chart to include a curse word ("damn") in its lyrics, after the "Theme from Shaft".